salma-ysr/optimed/README.md

 Current assumption:

-- `OPTI_MED_DATA_ROOT` and `OPTI_MED_CLINICAL_DATA_ROOT` refer to the clinical demo root used by the existing cohort, feature, and scoring pipeline
+- `OPTI_MED_DATA_ROOT` and `OPTI_MED_CLINICAL_DATA_ROOT` refer to the clinical demo root used by the cohort, feature, scoring, and dossier pipeline
-- `OPTI_MED_ED_DATA_ROOT` refers to the ED demo root used for discovery and the encounter index
+- `OPTI_MED_ED_DATA_ROOT` refers to the ED demo root used for ED encounter linkage, reconciliation, Pyxis, triage, and vitals
-- the website and scoring flow still run on the clinical-demo-derived medication cohort; ED data is additive groundwork for a later patient-first pipeline
+- all "current meds" logic is encounter-relative and stays inside the patient’s own shifted MIMIC timeline

 Or pass the root path directly on the command line: